koerthawkins/neuroment2/README.md

 A complete rewrite of "Neuroment - Instrument Detection using Neural Networks".

+## Structure

+- `parse_dataset.py`: Parses the original, unbalanced Medley-Solos-DB and generates a new, balanced version out of it

 ## Dataset

 We use the [Medley-solos-DB](https://zenodo.org/record/1344103#.YczLvNso9hE).
 It contains 8 different instrument classes, sampled at 44.1kHz and with ~21k files in total.
 The instrument classes are (in this order):